Isaackmogaka/-Code_Challenge_Wk2/README.md

 # Code - Challenge

 ## By Isaac Mogaka
-- It basically illustrates how Javascript can be used to come up with some solutions to the problems we experience in the real world.
+- It basically illustrates how Javascript can be used to come up with some solutions to the problems we experience in the real world and also offer paltforms in which one can be able enter his/her data upon clicking he can also be able to see more of the contents.
 ## Table of content
 - Description
 - Technologies used